• THE ARTFL PROJECT

 Working with the University of Virginia's Small Special Collections Library, we are pleased to offer, for the first time, online access to Douglas Gordon's famous "18th Volume" of the Encyclopédie.
 This extra volume, which includes some of the earliest title pages and prefatory material of the Encyclopédie project, also includes some 284 pages of corrected article proofs, comprising 46 articles submitted by Diderot which were presumably censored or altered by the publisher Le Breton before the final printing.
 The existence of these proofs, along with the collected legal documents pertaining to Luneau de Boisjermain's lawsuit against the Encyclopédie's publishers, has led many to believe that this volume may have belonged to Le Breton's personal collection.
 We have included both the transcribed text (with indications of what was censored, added, etc.) of the censored articles as well as image links to the page proofs; from the page image interface users can also browse the entire volume.
 The extent of the censorship varies greatly among the 46 articles, from excised words and phrases to whole paragraphs (see "SARRASINS") and even entire articles, such as Jaucourt's "TOLERANCE."
 See the 18th Volume page.

-Future Research and Development
+Current Research and Development

 The Digital Encyclopédie has been at the forefront of ARTFL's current research into data mining and machine learning techniques, serving as a test-bed from which to experiment with new techniques designed to explore large-scale digital collections.
 These approaches can help us better understand the rich classification scheme of the Encyclopédie as well as the dialogic construction of its content, connected to articles and outside sources through a complex system of cross-references and intertextual relations.
-Using bayesian classifiers, much like the ones at work in your everyday spam filter, we have leveraged the classification scheme of the Encyclopédie (which in today's computer science and information retrieval terminology would be called its "ontology") to predict the classification of the 22,000 articles that were originally left with no class of knowledge, either by the editors or due to errors in the data entry.
-We expect to integrate these machine generated classes into the database in the near future, as well as the reclassification of existing classes that the computer suggests may better represent the content of an article.
-More recently, we have used a variety of text similarity measures (such as the Vector Space Model and K-Nearest Neighbor) to detect the presence of "borrowed" articles from two of the Encyclopédie's Jesuit predecessors - the Dictionnaire de Trévoux and Louis Moréri's Grand dictionnaire historique.
-Our newest experiment uses sequence alignment algorithms borrowed from bio-informatics in an effort to find discrete text sequences, from several words to entire articles, that occur in the Encyclopédie and earlier works such as Montesquieu's De l'esprit des lois.
-It is our hope that by expanding these techniques we can come to a better understanding of the intertextual nature of the Encyclopédie, gauging not only to what extent its authors used previous sources, but also how the philosophes were themselves received and appropriated in the decades following the Encyclopédie's publishing.
-For more on this ongoing research see the ARTFL-PhiloMine bibliography.
+Over the past few years, for example, we have used a variety of text similarity measures (such as the Vector Space Model and K-Nearest Neighbor) to detect the presence of "borrowed" articles from two of the Encyclopédie's Jesuit predecessors - the Dictionnaire de Trévoux and Louis Moréri's Grand dictionnaire historique.

 Ongoing Collaborations